LucaCappelletti94/prefix_codes/README.rst

 =========================================================================================
 |travis| |sonar_quality| |sonar_maintainability| |codacy| |code_climate_maintainability| |pip| |downloads|

-Python package implementing a number of prefix codes alongside their utilities.
+Python package implementing a number of prefix codes as strings for educational purposes alongside some utilities.

 How do I install this package?
 ----------------------------------------------